Kentucky high court upholds state abortion bans while case continues

 Kentucky Attorney General Daniel Cameron, a Republican, defended the two laws, arguing that the state legislature — not the courts — has the right to regulate abortion.
 The ACLU argued that the laws violate multiple rights guaranteed by Kentucky's state Constitution, among them the "right of seeking and pursuing their safety and happiness" and freedom from "absolute and arbitrary power."

-As Louisville Public Radio has reported, the state's seven-person high court now has a new chief justice and two new members, adding to the uncertainty around how the newly constituted court might rule.
+As Kentucky Public Radio has reported, the state's seven-person high court now has a new chief justice and two new members, adding to the uncertainty around how the newly constituted court might rule.

 After the Dobbs decision, abortion rights groups in several states with pre-existing abortion bans known as "trigger laws" filed lawsuits challenging them in state court.
 In Louisiana, for example, reproductive rights lawyers persuaded a judge to block abortion restrictions, winning clinics in the state a temporary reprieve before a state judge ultimately allowed them take effect, prohibiting nearly all abortions.